stonecharioteer/notes-deprecated/README.md

 # Notes

-This repo holds my notes on all topics.
+This repo holds my notes on all topics, which is [hosted on Github Pages](https://stonecharioteer.github.io/notes)